 A book chock full of ideas to get involved with the natural world.
 While I was originally drawn to it for ideas for my child, it goes above and beyond the immediate family to include the greater community at large.
 It highlights organizations connecting people to nature, as well as articles, research and reading suggestions.
 Also, for a book published in 2016 it is still relevant and informative.

 Continue reading “Growing Wild!”

-I know solitude seems like the opposite of what you want to do right now, but solitude with a purpose such as rest could be highly beneficial, especially after this difficult year.
+I know solitude seems like the opposite of what you want to do right now, but solitude with a purpose, such as rest, could be highly beneficial especially after this difficult year.
 There are also many forms of rest.
-Resting the mind for better sleep, retreating to rest and recharge, and finding solitude to create or come to terms our season of winter.
+Resting the mind for better sleep, retreating to rest and recharge, and finding solitude to create or come to terms with our season of winter.

 Here are a few books in our collection that bring that idea of rest to mind:

 Nothing Much Happens: Cozy and Calming Stories to Soothe your Mind and Help You Sleep by Kathryn Nicolai